finos/open-source-readiness/docs/osr-resources/InnerSource.md

         alt="Image of slide number 7" />
     </div>
     <div class="slide-notes">
-      <p>The advantage of popular Open Source licenses is that they
+      <p>The advantage of popular open source licenses is that they
         often have a case history in court that can be called up to defend a product.
 There are groups such as the Software Freedom Conservancy that deal with violations so there is a form of